Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Sea salt, pepper

-approx. 3 mins per side
+approx. 3 min per side

 45-50 degrees (medium rare)

-olive oil, garlic, herbs
+Olive oil, garlic, herbs

-approx. 2-3 mins per side
+approx. 2-3 min per side

 70 degrees

-Zander fillet
+Pike-perch fillet

-Grill in aluminum packet
+Grill in aluminum foil packet

-butter, white wine, dill
+Butter, white wine, dill

 approx. 10-12 min